RecessionAlert Weekly Leading Economic Index

 As stated earlier, the RecessionAlert WLEI is a composite for the U.S economy that draws from over 20 time-series and groups them into the following six broad categories.
 What happens to the index when we exclude one of the six components?

 The next chart shows the WLEI however all stock market components are excluded from the index's calculation.
+The latest reading is at 0.005, the first positive reading since June 2022

 How does this compare to the headline indicator?
 In the chart below, we see that the stock market exclusion typically pulls the headline WLEI down.
 In the 190 weeks that we have data on both series, the WLEI stock exclusion series has been below the headline WLEI 71% of the time.